 What are governments and businesses doing about this?

-- U.S. Environmental Protection Agency (EPA) proposed a rule but didn’t finalize it.
+- U.S. Environmental Protection Agency (EPA) proposed a rule, and withdrew it four years later.
 The reforms made to the Toxic Substances Control Act in June 2016 greatly strengthened EPA’s authority over toxic chemicals.
 To address the serious risks posed by NMP in paint strippers, EPA proposed a rule to regulate this use in January 2017.
 However, in late 2017, under pressure from the chemical industry, the Trump administration signaled its intent to indefinitely delay the rule.
+In early 2021, this administration officially withdrew the rule.

 What can I do?